-When inserting one or multiple images in a message there may be certain ways that you want to align it.
+When inserting one or multiple images in a message, there may be certain ways that you want to align it.
 You can have text wrap around an image, have text below a left or right aligned image, and you can even have multiple images placed horizontally.

 Having text wrap around your image

-- First insert your image into your message.
+- First, insert your image into your message.

-- After your image is inserted drag a paragraph block below your image.
+- After your image is inserted, drag a paragraph block below your image.

 Having text below a left/right aligned image

-Once your image is aligned the text will not wrap around it because it is in the section below the image.
+Once your image is aligned, the text will not wrap around it because it is in the section below the image.

 Another great reason for wanting to use this method of inserting an image is if you have a bunch of text typed out and you want to insert an image in between the text.
-What you can do is separate your text into the 2 separate paragraph blocks like above (as opposed to having it all in one paragraph block).
+What you can do is separate your text into two separate paragraph blocks like above (as opposed to having it all in one paragraph block).
 Then the image can be inserted in between the paragraphs like above.

 - Unlike the other instructions in this article, you will first want to start by inserting a row in your message.
-First click on the text that you want the images under.
-Once the text is clicked there will be several options that pop up above the section you are working in.
+Click and drag the "Row" element to the desired location in the body of your message.

 AWeber offers hundreds of templates you’re welcome to use!
 If you would ever find yourself wanting to modify an existing template or would like a custom template built for you to reflect your branding, our Template Team would be happy to modify existing templates or design a custom template for you!